vglazer/USRA/subgraph_finding/README.md

 ### What does this do?

-- `ggen.sh` first generates an exponential random graph on 100 vertices with 60% of the edges present ("density" 600) using random seed 1 and saves it to disk.
+- `ggen.sh` (a wrapper around `ggen`) first generates an exponential random graph on 100 vertices with 60% of the edges present ("density" 600) using random seed 1 and saves it to disk.
 Here is the output:

 ```
 2 100 0 600 1  0 0  0